 Here we go, my friends.
+My starter guide to brewing kombucha.
 Quick and easy!

 I recently posted a photo on my Instagram of the process of ‘harvesting’ my kombucha when it was done fermenting.
 I received so many questions about this and as I too was once digging around for a simple method, I felt it was time to offer some quick and easy directions.